-When I saw the bizarre macaroni & cheese restaurant, I knew this was a cool neighborhood.
+When I saw the busy restaurant with KISS Pez dispensers in the windows, I knew this was a cool neighborhood.

 The American Planning Association named the Delmar Loop one of the ten “Great Streets in America” several years back.
-During my two days there, I discovered what makes the Loop such a cool neighborhood.
+During multiple visits there, I discovered what makes the Loop such a cool neighborhood.

 St. Louis Delmar Loop Info

-Two weeks before my visit to St. Louis, I read that St. Louis has the most crime per capita of any city in the U.S. That didn’t seem right, and when I asked my St. Louis host about it, he said it was because the city itself is a small area that doesn’t include many of the nicer neighborhoods and suburbs that are often included as part of other cities.
+When I asked my St. Louis friend about it, he said it was because the city itself is a small area that doesn’t include many of the nicer neighborhoods and suburbs, which are often included as part of other city boundaries.

 My favorite site to check out the walkability of a neighborhood is walkscore.com, which assigns a score of 1 to 100 based on how walkable a region is.
-The heart of the Loop, Kingsland Ave. & Delmar Blvd., earned a score of 82, a very good number.
+The heart of the Loop, Kingsland Ave. & Delmar Blvd., earned a score of 89, an excellent number.

 Perhaps the most well-known establishment in the Loop is Blueberry Hill.
 Known for its eye-catching décor, the restaurant opened in 1972.